Cincinnati Children's Blog

 Is Your Teen or Young Adult Prepared to Manage Their Own Healthcare?

-Teen transitions can be hard.
-And let’s face it, there are a lot of them.
-Making the move to the world of adult healthcare is just one of the many transitions that teens must manage.
+Becoming a young adult can be hard.
+And let’s face it, there are a lot of changes at this time of life.
+Making the move to the world of adult healthcare is just one of the many changes that teens must manage.

-Changing from pediatric to adult medical providers can be overwhelming if you’re not prepared.
-Whether your child has one primary care doctor or multiple specialists providing treatment, transition is a process.
+Switching from pediatric to adult medical providers can be overwhelming if you’re not prepared.
+Whether your child has one primary care doctor or multiple specialists providing treatment, transitioning to a new care team is a process.
 Being prepared is the key to success.

 Empowering Teens